andimin182/RAG-chatbot/README.md

 # RAGchatbot

 A RAG (Retrieval-augmented generation) chatbot that can be trained on your custom documents (PDFs).
 It can then answers according to your custom data.

-The chatbot is made using a LLM model infered from Hugging Face.
+- The chatbot is made using a LLM model infered from Hugging Face and the framework LlamaIndex
+- The backend is done using FastAPI
+- The UI is created with Streamlit

 ## Installation